Imagine you are visiting any random website for the first time as a user and it’ll impress you within 5-10 seconds.

 Use Google Fonts or Web Safe Font:

-Use of Google Font is the best way to showcase website with the same font across different browsers.
-You can also choose other web safe fonts that suit your need.
+Use of Google Font is the best way to showcase the website with the same font across different browsers.
+You can also choose other web-safe fonts that suit your needs.

 Select Color Palette:

 Choose a particular color palette and stick to it.
 Adobe color is perfect for this purpose.

 It is the most powerful way of communication.
 Make sure your typography fits your content or message you want to convey.
 Use a simple font and decent color to display texts on your websites.

 For example, using a font such as Times New Roman or Arial on a white or light background in a black color appears more readable as compare to decorative fonts with a colored background.

 Use of white space:

 Well managed white space will not only help you to set up an organizational flow but also help your site to appear well organized.
 It makes your layout more attractive and also highlights your chosen content.

 Visual hierarchy is the best way to prioritize your web UI elements.
 You may use a star or hub-and-spoke hierarchical structure to balance the 3 important things – brand, product, and message on each page of your website.

 Use images that are small in size, so that your site maintains the speed and loads very quickly.